-The Corporation's executive compensation program is administered by the MRCC.
-As part of its mandate, the MRCC makes recommendations to the Board with respect to the compensation of the Chief Executive Officer and reviews and approves the compensation of all other executive officers including the Chief Financial Officer and the next three most highly compensated executive officers included in the Summary Compensation Table on page 15 (collectively, the "Named Executive Officers").
-The MRCC is also responsible for reviewing the design and general competitiveness of the Corporation's compensation and benefit programs and recommending any changes to the Board.
+Our executive compensation program is administered by the MRCC.
+As part of its mandate, the MRCC makes recommendations to the Board with respect to the compensation of the President and reviews and approves the compensation of all other executive officers including the Chief Financial Officer and the next three most highly compensated executive officers included in the Summary Compensation Table on page 17 (collectively, the "Named Executive Officers").
+The MRCC is also responsible for reviewing the design and general competitiveness of our compensation and benefit programs and recommending any changes to the Board.

-As at the date of this Circular, the MRCC is comprised of Peter Gordon (Chairman), Pierre McNeil and John Newman.
-None of the members of the MRCC is an officer, employee or former officer of the Corporation or is eligible to participate in the Corporation's executive compensation programs.
-The MRCC members have diverse professional backgrounds including executive compensation experience as discussed in their respective biographies provided at pages 4 to 6.
+As at the date of this Circular, the MRCC is comprised of Pierre McNeil (Chairman), Peter Gordon and John Newman.
+None of the members of the MRCC is an officer, employee or former officer of the Corporation or is eligible to participate in our executive compensation programs.
+The MRCC members have diverse professional backgrounds including executive compensation experience as discussed in their respective biographies provided at pages 5 to 7.

-The MRCC, in accordance with its terms of reference, will meet as required to monitor and review management compensation policies, management succession planning and to review the overall composition and quality of the Corporation's management resources.
-In addition, the MRCC oversees the funding, investment management and administration of Western's employee retirement plans.
-The MRCC met twice during 2011.
+The MRCC, in accordance with its terms of reference, will meet as required to monitor and review management compensation policies, management succession planning and to review the overall composition and quality of our management resources.
+In addition, the MRCC oversees the funding, investment management and administration of our employee retirement plans.
+The MRCC met three times during 2012.

-The Chief Executive Officer of the Corporation is not a member of the MRCC but does make recommendations to the MRCC with respect to executive compensation policy and with respect to the compensation paid to senior officers of the Corporation, other than his own.
-No compensation consultant or advisor was retained in 2011.
+Our Chief Executive Officer is not a member of the MRCC but does make recommendations to the MRCC with respect to executive compensation policy and with respect to the compensation paid to our senior officers.
+No compensation consultant or advisor was retained in 2012.